pipalacademy/boring-serverless/README.md

 certbot will then give you some text that it will ask you to add as a TXT entry on a particular hostname.
 Once you do that, a certificate and private key will be generated for you.

-Then use the apache configuration in [`hammer-with-ssl.conf`](/deployment/etc/apache2/sites-available/hammer-with-ssl.conf) instead of `hammer.conf`, and replace the SSL certificate/keyfile paths with your paths.
+Then use the apache configuration in [`hamr-with-ssl.conf`](/deployment/etc/apache2/sites-available/hamr-with-ssl.conf) instead of `hamr.conf`, and replace the SSL certificate/keyfile paths with your paths.

 ## Timeouts